Raymond Clayborn: New England Patriots

-Clayborn was a first round draft pick by the New England Patriots, going 16th over all (with a pick they got from San Francisco for QB Jim Plunkett) in the 1977 NFL draft.
-During his 14 year career, he made the Pro Bowl three times with the Patriots.
-From 1977-1982, he was paired with Hall of Fame player Mike Haynes.
+Clayborn was a first round draft pick by the New England Patriots, going 16th overall (with a pick they got from San Francisco for quarterback Jim Plunkett) in the 1977 NFL draft.
+During his 14-year career, he made the Pro Bowl three times with the Patriots.
+From 1977 to 1982, he was paired with Hall of Fame player Mike Haynes.
 For his first three seasons, he also played kick returner.

 As a rookie, he returned 28 kickoffs for 869 yards and a league-leading 3 touchdowns, giving him an NFL-best and Patriots franchise record 31.0 yards per return average.

 Clayborn was a key player on four playoff teams, including 1978, 1982, 1986, and most notably 1985, recording a career-high six regular season interceptions (one for a touchdown) as the Patriots won three road playoff games en route to an improbable appearance in Super Bowl XX.
 In the Patriots' 31-14 Conference Championship win over the Miami Dolphins, Clayborn and the Patriots defense held Miami quarterback Dan Marino to just 20 completions and 248 yards on 48 passes.
 Clayborn made one of two Patriots interceptions during the upset.
-In the subsequent 46-10 loss against the Bears in Super Bowl XX, the Patriots were undone by turnovers and smothered by Chicago's crushing 46 defense.
+In the subsequent 46–10 loss against the Bears in Super Bowl XX, the Patriots were undone by turnovers and smothered by Chicago's crushing 46 defense.
 Though Bears quarterbacks completed only 12 passes for 258 yards with no touchdowns, New England's secondary was beaten several times on catches for big gains.
 Clayborn recovered one of two Chicago fumbles while watching his offense turn the ball over six times.